burundiocibu/loranet/nodes/GateManager.md

 With a 1k pullup, pulses are 1.84 to 2.76V

 #### Encoder conditioning
-Encoder1 is w 1 k pullup to +5 & 50nF cap to ground through comparitor set to 2V, e15
+EncoderIN is w 1 k pullup to +5 & 50nF cap to ground through comparitor set to 2V, e15
 Encoder2 is above through a comparitor set to .8V

-Encoder 1 is pulsed high with shaft rotation
-Encoder 2 is pulsed high when limit switch is hit
+ENCODER_PULSE is pulsed high with shaft rotation, 9ms pulses at "full" speed ENCODER_LIMIT is set high when limit switch is hit